 - Page Builder

-When you activate the theme, there will be a banner at the top of your admin requesting that you install and activate a few plugins if they aren’t installed yet.
-It’s suggested that you install these for the best experience.
+When you activate the theme, there will be a banner at the top of your admin requesting that you install and activate a few plugins, if they aren’t installed yet.
+We suggest that you install these for the best experience.
 They are:

 - Page Builder